VOLUNTARY COUNTY AMBASSADORS

 VICTORIA DUNLOP, Hertfordshire Ambassador

 Victoria has a degree in History and French and worked in retail and investment management.
-She has lived in Hertfordshire for 25 years and is married with 2 children at university.
-She helped as a reading volunteer at her children's primary schools, and raised funds for charities at their secondary schools.
-She supports the Hertfordshire NSPCC, and has helped organise fund raising events for the Bedfordshire NSPCC.
-She enjoys tennis, yoga and reading.
+She has lived in Hertfordshire for 30 years and is married with 2 adult children.
+She helped as a reading volunteer at her children’s primary schools, and raised funds for charities at their secondary schools.
+She is now a reading volunteer at a school in Stevenage which she loves.
+She supports the NSPCC with fund raising events, and is a telephone volunteer with the the Miscarriage Association.
+She enjoys reading, fitness and gardening.

 BUMBLE GAMBIER, Suffolk Fundraising Ambassador